mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 console.log('After');
 ```

-So we have a function for getting a user object from our *database*.
-Now, to make this even more real, we can pass an argument into our function, like user with id *1*, and we can have a parameter called *id*.
+So, we have a function for getting a user object from our *database*.
+Now, to make this even more real, we can pass an argument into our called function, like user with an id say *1*.
+So, we should have a parameter called *id* in our function.
+Now in this function, we need to return a user object.
+So when we read the user from the *database*, right after that, we're going to return an object.
+Let's say this object has an *id* property, and it also has a *gitHubUsername* property.

+We're going to